Who we are

 Fundza's mission is to raise the literacy rate and promote life-long learning among Swazi children.
 Our vision is to build a reading nation.
 We aim at increasing literacy rates by making information and library services available to primary and high schools.
 Fundza trains teachers in library management and in methods to improve literacy.
 In addition, we provide and promote HIV/AIDS materials, run annual school debate competitions and train other NGOs on how to manage their Information Resource Centers.

 We have a small, passionate board of directors that sets Fundza's direction.
 Our board members have developed their conviction in the power of reading to change lives through personal experience.
 Our daily operations are led by Ms. Nonkululeko Mdluli, a dynamic and professional librarian with many years experience in library development.

 Our office is headquartered in the Ministry of Education and Training in Mbabane, Swaziland's capitol city.
-During our 25 year history, we have helped develop over 400 school libraries throughout Swaziland.
+During our 25 year history, we have helped develop nearly 400 school libraries throughout Swaziland.

 What daily life is like here

 Swaziland is a small, mountainous country with a mostly rural population of 1.3 million people.
 Unfortunately, our beautiful little country has the highest HIV infection rate in the world.
 Our families have tried to absorb the huge numbers of orphaned children, but it has really begun to overwhelm us.
 Now, many orphans live at home alone doing their best to survive.